-As May marks Women’s Health Month, Lumen recognizes that when it comes to women's health, knowledge is power.
+As May marks Women’s Health Month, Lumen recognizes that knowledge is power when it comes to women's health.
 With the research we have today, the nutrition paradigm is shifting from the concept of calories in, and calories out; to the quality of food you should eat, and, importantly, when you should eat.

-In recent years the term intermittent fasting has emerged as a trending and widely searched diet due to its success in aiding weight loss and other health benefits.
+In recent years, intermittent fasting has emerged as a trending and widely searched diet due to its success in aiding weight loss and other health benefits.
 Many experts in the scientific community would agree and have pointed to the benefits of the fast (1).

 However, whether you're a newbie or a seasoned faster, women have distinctive hormonal and metabolic variations that might pose unique health challenges when trying to lose weight.
 And despite their best efforts, traditional dieting and exercise might not be enough for them to reach their goals.